enzo2/disaster-sms/README.md

   - OpenAI API with web search
   - National Weather Service APIs (alerts and forecast)
 - Data is stored in Redis with a 1-day expiration, in case APIs go down.
-- LLM is used to summarize the data to MMS-size.
+- LLM is used to summarize the data concisely.
 The summary is tailored to the user's request and current emergency context.
-- The summary is sent via SMS using Twilio.
+- The summary is sent via SMS/MMS using Twilio.
 - There is no database.
 Any further request must be initiated by the user again.
 - Errors are sent to the admin via email.
 - App health is monitored via healthcheck and optionally MQTT.